 Our bottom line is quality, and we are highly selective in acquiring new manuscripts.
 We are open to submissions, and we would be honored to hear from you.

 Sheri Roloff reading her book, Hide & Go Seek-A-Saurus at KWiL’s launch party March 8th.

 Abby founded KWiL in 2017 after spending 10 years in secondary education teaching and working as a literacy coach, and a lifetime obsessed with books, especially children’s books.
 While there are countless combinations of content, characters, plot, illustration style, and design, Abby’s goal with each book KWiL creates is for it to come hot off the press with its own magical, “read-it-again-worthiness.”
 She believes that when a young reader says, “Again!” a book has achieved what it set out to do.
 From content to manufacturing, Abby takes great pride in the quality of KWiL’s books and enjoys overseeing the thrillingly complex process of publishing.

 Karl Engebretson-Creative Director

-Karl Engebretson is a graphic designer based in St. Paul, MN and a design instructor at the University of Minnesota.
+Karl Engebretson is KWiL’s Creative Director and Lead Designer.
+He is also graphic designer and a design instructor at the University of Minnesota.
+Karl lives in St. Paul, MN.
 You can learn more about Karl, here: https://kzrl.net/projects.